 It’s also a great opportunity to solicit feedback directly from consumers, if the platform you’re using allows for interactive commenting.
 Ask users what they want in real time and get their answers back the same way.

 If you’re already using video content as part of your marketing strategy, making the transition to live marketing doesn’t have to be costly to implement.
+It becomes even easier if you already have the enterprise cms solutions to support such video needs on your platform.
 The materials and tools required are the same.
 All you need to produce live content is a good quality camera that can record in high definition and an internet connection that can support that high quality.

 Holding live events, like customer question and answer sessions, or live tutorials, is a great way to increase brand loyalty and customer engagement.
 It’s also an excellent way to showcase your product, whether that product is information, merchandise, or expertise.